-The City of Riverside has identified seven priority development areas to meet the greatest needs of residents in the City.
-Priorities are based on responses to the 2019 Community Survey conducted in the City, information gathered in specific focus groups and interviews with various organizations and service providers in the housing and community development field.
-Based on these results, the City of Riverside will invest its Fiscal Year 2020-2021 CDBG funding to address needs in the priority areas listed below:
+The City of Riverside has identified eight priority development areas to meet the greatest needs of residents in the City.
+Priorities are based on responses to the 2021/2022 Community Survey conducted by the City through Virtual Community Ward Meetings, Post Card Surveys, and online.
+The information gathered in specific focus groups and interviews with various organizations and service providers in the housing and community development field.
+Based on these results, the City of Riverside will invest its Fiscal Year 2021/2022 CDBG funding to address needs in the priority areas listed below:

+- 1. Homelessness (Public Services)

+- 2. Infrastructure

-- 1. Housing - 2.
-Special Needs Services - 3.
-Community Services (Public Services) Infrastructure - 4.
-Community Facilities (Public Facilities, Homeless, Housing Facilities) - 5.
-Neighborhood Services - 6.
-Business and Jobs (Economic Development)
+- 3. Business and Jobs (Economic Development)

+- 4. Community Services (Public Service)

+- 5. Special Needs Services

+- 6. Housing

+- 7. Public Facility

+- 8. Other